CipherGirl/100-days-of-code/README.md

 # I've joined the #100DaysOfCode Challenge for Web Dev
+(Starting Date 1st Jan, 2020, Aprrox End Date (9th Apr - 1st May))

+I have forked this template from "https://github.com/kallaway/100-days-of-code" and edited accordingly as 100 days journal - to keep myself accountable.
+I have committed to this challenge to learn "Web Development".
+I'll be learning from 2 key resources.
+First one is the "www.freecodecamp.org" website which has free full stack web dev course and the second one is Colt Steele's udemy course for full stack web dev.

 ## Contents